 Each clay-roofed suite features a modern, understated aesthetic, embellished with touches of Asian ornament.
 Room facilities include rain showers, bathtubs, flat-screen TVs, DVDplayers and iPod docking stations.
 Every suite is adjoined by an exquisite garden, and the four corner suites each have a private pool.
 The two Governor Suites offer larger living spaces and more extensive gardens.
 Two of the Pool Suites have exclusive access to the hotel’s four towers, which date back to the early 1900’s and are the Sofitel's most emblematic architectural feature.

-The hotel’s spa and the cooking school overlook a second courtyard, with indigenous trees.
-The hotel’s Grill restaurant occupies a traditional two-storey Laotian house with views of the courtyard.
+The hotel’s spa and the cooking school overlook a second courtyard, with indigenous trees while the hotel’s Grill restaurant occupies a traditional two-storey Laotian house.
 A classic cocktail bar designed in colonial style includes an inviting fireplace, and comfortable lounge seating, as well as the hotel’s library.

 • 23 suites